Last reviewed 4 August 2020

 Flexible furlough agreements can last any amount of time.
 This means that they do not need to last for a minimum of three weeks.
-However, the period that you claim for must be for a minimum period of seven calendar days.
-Any flexible furlough period of less than this cannot be claimed for via the scheme.
+However, the minimum claim period is seven calendar days.

 Employees can enter into a flexible furlough agreement more than once.